DUTILLEUX, Henri

 Alina Artemyeva, accompanying pianist

-The opening phrase is very long, and he recommends thinking beyond each individual note — to look further ahead — in order to create a stronger sense of direction and musical phrasing.
+The opening phrase is very long; he recommends looking further ahead rather than at each individual note, in order to create more discourse and musical direction.

-In the section with repeated notes, he advises bringing more variety to them by exploring different characters, which can be achieved mainly through increased use of vibrato and dynamic contrast.
-These notes are like cries that grow in intensity and then calm down.
-The student should express that character more clearly — not just focus on the notes, but on telling the story expressively, playing certain notes with more freedom and imagination, while also being mindful of the dialogue with the piano.
+In the section with repeated notes, he recommends greater variety in them, seeking different characters so that they are not all the same, and this is achieved primarily through more vibrato and dynamic interplay.
+They are like cries that build in intensity and then subside.
+The student must express this character more fully in some way, not only focusing on the notes but on telling the story with expressiveness, playing certain notes with greater freedom and imagination, and also attending to the dialogue with the piano.

 Language: Spanish